codezoners-2/HTML/04_styling_with_CSS/assignments/textFun/HANDOUT/README.md

 1. set the padding of the body to 20px
 2. the default font-weight for all headers and links is bold, so reset that for all headers + links to normal and set the color for all of them to rgb(0,136,221) and their margin to 0px.
 3. header 1: should be using the "Georgia" font, the size should be 250% greater than normal, and it should have 10px padding at the bottom.
 As a challege lookup also how to add shadow to text.
 You'll need to use the text-shadow command.
-Se the v=2px h=2px and the blur to 3px.
+Set the v=2px h=2px and the blur to 3px.
 Se the shadow color to rgb(50,50,50).
 4. header 2: should use the Arial font, the size should be 90% and should convert all text to uppercase no matter what case it is originally.
 Set letter spacing to 3px.
 5. header 3: should be 150%
 6. paragraphs should use teh Arial font and you should use a nice brown like this rgb(102,85,68).